 So, that’s it on my advice for throwing a budget barbecue for 25 guests.
 Remember, your grocery store will vary, but don’t forget to use their digital coupon apps, Ibotta, and Checkout 51 for deals.
+And, of course, if you need tableware and not, you have to go to Dollar Tree.
 Now, are you ready for some grand totals?
 Let’s see.

 Total Costs of Budget Barbecue for 25 Guests Menus